 Industry-wide Preparedness Efforts

 We strive to be an industry leader in emergency response.
 We actively participate on multiple emergency preparedness committees through trade associations, including: the Association of Oil Pipelines, the American Petroleum Institute, the Association of American Railroads and the Canadian Energy Pipeline Association.
 Together, we develop standards, educate emergency responders and strengthen programs throughout the United States and Canada.
 Plains employees also participate on many Area Contingency Planning committees and other local community emergency preparedness committees across North America.

 Plains engages employees, regulators, spill response organizations and contractors in more than 100 emergency response training exercises annually to test the effectiveness of our plans and procedures.
-We work closely with first responders in the communities where we operate to share information about Plains’ pipelines, terminals, trucking, rail and gas operations and to enlist their assistance in reducing risks related to possible emergency situations.
-We develop relationships and provide education about our assets with community first responders, volunteer firefighters, Emergency Management Services (EMS) and members of the local EMS organizations.
+We work closely with first responders in the communities where we operate to share information about our pipelines, terminals, trucking, rail and gas operations, and to enlist their assistance in reducing risks related to possible emergency situations.
+We develop relationships and provide education about our assets with community first responders, volunteer firefighters, and members of the local Emergency Management Services organizations.

 Plains Crisis Management Services

-Our Crisis Management Services (CMS) group is a team of dedicated emergency response professionals focused on providing employees with proper training, response strategies and other processes in place to effectively manage and mitigate emergency situations, should they arise.
+Our Crisis Management Services (CMS) group is a team of dedicated emergency response professionals focused on providing employees with proper training, response strategies and other processes to effectively manage and mitigate emergency situations, should they arise.
 Our well-trained internal team works closely with contractors and members of the emergency response community to engage in emergency situations quickly and effectively.
 The CMS team ensures key employees throughout the company receive training on the Incident Command System so they understand, and can work effectively within, the Unified Command structure, alongside federal, state and local responders.

 Learn more about our Emergency Preparedness efforts here.

-Plains takes very seriously the responsibility to safely and reliably transport crude oil and natural resources.
+Plains takes very seriously our responsibility to safely and reliably transport energy.